influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/enable_tls.md

     sudo chmod 600 /etc/ssl/<private-key-file>
     ```

-4. **Enable HTTPS within the configuration file for each meta node**
+4. **Enable HTTPS within the configuration file for each meta node.**

     Enable HTTPS for each meta node within the `[meta]` section of the meta node configuration file (`influxdb-meta.conf`) by setting: